Gbau08/openCPUTest/README.md

 ```

 If we wanted to install multiple CRAN packages, we would simply add them to our `install.packages()` call.
 We might also use `devtools::install_github()` to install R packages hosted on Github.

-Let's build our Docker image!
-From inside the project directory, run the command `docker build -t stringstats .` and watch Docker do its magic.

 ```
 $ docker build -t stringstats .